Gerald-Turnip/Gerald-Turnip/README.md

 # The Report

 *The genesis of this investigation lies in a planned concert at Oliwski Ratusz Kultury (ORK), a venue operating under the Fundacja Wspólnota Gdańska.
-On May 19, 2025, I made the difficult decision to cancel my scheduled performance.
+On May 19, 2025, after making the decision to cancel my scheduled performance, I decided to publicly post and protest the treatment.
 This decision was a direct consequence of an aggressive and threatening phone call received on May 16, 2025, from Andrzej Stańko, the ORK Coordinator of Scenic Events.*

 ### The Concert Controversy: Threats and Alleged Coercion